Ivaylo Penchev: Career

 Penchev is the founder of other companies, such as HRT climbing holds, which is the largest producer of polyester resin climbing holds.

 Social positions

 Penchev and his company are staunch supporters of LGBT rights and adoption rights for gay couples in Bulgaria.
 He praised the efforts of Sofia Pride 2018, stating, "I realized that they felt unaccepted and because of their difficult situation they are trying to find their own happiness.
 That’s why we decided to support Sofia Pride – people should not be afraid to be themselves no matter what".

-In March 2020, the University Alexandrovska Hospital rejected an conditional donation offer by Penchev to purchase respiratory equipment as Penchev had tried to require that the employees of his company Walltopia have priority for use of the devices, including for those already in use by other patients.
+In March 2020, the University Alexandrovska Hospital rejected a conditional donation offer by Penchev to purchase respiratory equipment as Penchev had tried to require that the employees of his company Walltopia have priority for use of the devices, including for those already in use by other patients.
 The hospital responded that only doctors decide who use medical devices.